ericchanko/linux-projects/readme.md

 <ul>
   <li>onClaender=frequency </li>
 </ul>
+reload the system using: <br>
+sudo systemctl daemon-reload

 Now in your working directory, you will get an update contained in weather.txt depending on the frequency you designated in wthr.timer.
 To force a weather updated, type <b>./wthr</b> in your working directory